gerber55555/WeHateFantasyFootball/README.md

 If you want to add another week to the interface you have to drag it into the `assets` folder in the web project.

 Then to update the paginator, (since Angular can't read the number of files in a directory) update the `length` variable in the code to the number of weeks you have.
 It must be named `<number>.csv` like the rest of them

+# Self Evaluation

+## Did we complete what we planned?

+Yes we believe we completed what we planned.
+We have the scripts for getting player data, determining the sentiment of the players, regressing and analyzing that data, and displaying that data in a web page.

+## Have you got the expected outcome?

+We believe we got the expected outcome, we determined if sentiment would be a good determination for determining whether to trade for a fantasy football player.
+However, we are a bit disappointed that they do not have a correlation.